top of page

 While all ReTribe retreats hold to the same principals of earth connection and acceptance, and all include meditation, mindful movement, music, ritual, community building, and deep sharing, at each retreat we predominantly use different methods of generating the transformational experience.
 At "The Adventure Game Retreat," we use improvisational theater and role play adventure and at "The Inner Journeys Retreat" we use Breathwork; deep breathing techniques that induce healing states of consciousness, Nature Immersion practices such as steam lodge and wilderness solo as well as Shamanic Journeying and Ecstatic Dance.

-Adventure Game Theater Retreat
+Adventure Game

 During an Adventure Game, retreat participants learn improvisational theater and play.
 Teens are taught to duel with foam swords, and practice "dying well."
-They are introduced to an imaginary “world,” and are taught to transform themselves into a character within that world.
-Each teen puts their everyday clothing on a shelf, and exchanges it for a costume, which encourages them to put their old personality (their habitual ways of acting, thinking and feeling) aside, and try on a new one of their own creation.
+They are introduced to an imaginary world and are taught to transform themselves into a character within that world.
+Each teen puts their everyday clothing on a shelf, exchanging it for a costume which encourages them to put their old personality (their habitual ways of acting, thinking and feeling) aside, and try on a new one of their own creation.
 A shy, withdrawn girl may play a domineering, evil witch, while a tough kid may become a kind, heroic prince.
-Then, at the end of the day, when it's time to put their old clothes back on, they may not wear their old personality in quite the same way.
+At the end of the day, when it's time to put their old clothes back on, they may not wear their old personality in quite the same way.
 They will have had a glimpse behind their mask, and have seen that their personality isn’t who they truly are; that who they really are is something far more universal, more enduring, than their outward personality.
 It is at this point that they will have a deep realization that they have the ability to choose who they really want to be in life.

 Because they will be acting out their old and new roles in a live action adventure, they will be gaining these insights, not merely intellectually, but in a deep, visceral way.
-In the adventure, many teens will come face to face with “death,” and be confronted with psychological, emotional, and physical struggles while playing out their roles.
-Malidoma Some talks about the importance to teens of experiencing a real sense of danger and even the possibility of death: “Let’s remove the [actual] danger…but we shouldn’t remove from their minds the possibility of death” (Some p9).
-Though we will never trick teens into thinking they are at real risk during the game, they will still be able to experience, through fantasy play, some of the chemical and emotional reactions they so desperately seek when they engage in reckless behavior.
-This experience serves to "wake the teens up," and to support the development of a strong and healthy ego that is necessary for maturation.
+In the adventure, many teens will come face to face with “death” and be confronted with psychological, emotional, and physical struggles while playing out their roles.
+Malidoma Some talks about the importance to teens of experiencing a real sense of danger and even the possibility of death: “Let’s remove the [actual] danger…but we shouldn’t remove from their minds the possibility of death” (

 Breathwork

 During our Inner Journeys retreats, we use Integral Breathwork, a therapeutic modality that uses full and deep breathing as a means of healing and transformation.
-An energy charge is created in the body, and as the energy disperses, it serves to release, or to cleanse blockages, both physical and emotional.
-Possible experiences include resolution and release of current problems and unresolved childhood wounds, birth memories, past life remembrances, encounters with archetypes (gods and goddesses etc.), nature identification (i.e. the experience of being a tiger or a mountain), transcendence of time or space, and direct experiences of the primordial vibration in the form of inner light or music, and deep peace.
+An energy charge is created in the body, and as the energy disperses, it serves to release or cleanse blockages, both physical and emotional.
+Possible experiences include resolution and release of current problems and unresolved childhood wounds, birth memories, past life remembrances, encounters with archetypes (gods and goddesses etc.), nature identification (i.e. the experience of being a tiger or a mountain), transcendence of time or space, direct experiences of the primordial vibration in the form of inner light or music, and deep peace.

 Nature Immersion Practices

 Each day teens have a time to sit alone in a chosen space on the land.
-Towards the end of the week the teens go out on an extended solo (between 6-24 hours depending on the commitment level they choose) where they can be with themselves and connect with the natural world.
+Towards the end of Inner Journeys, the teens go out on an extended solo (between 6-24 hours depending on the commitment level they choose) where they can be with themselves and connect with the natural world.
 This process is followed by a community steam lodge, where mentors and teens join for a ceremony of release, giving thanks, and meditation inside a lodge heated with stones.

-If you do not initiate the young people, they will burn the village down to feel the heat. – African Proverb
+If you do not initiate the young people, they

 These studies confirm that when youth lack a rite of passage experience, there are extraordinary consequences related to such problem behaviors as violence, substance use, gangs, bullying, and delinquency.
 Citations in professional literature and popular media ascribe risk-taking behavior of youth (Lewis and Lewis 1984; Merten 2005) as their attempts to create rites of passage for themselves.

-Rites of passage during adolescence
+Rites of passage during adolescence.

-Scott D. Scheer*
+Scott D. Scheer,

 Stephen M. Gavazzi

-The Ohio State University
+, The Ohio State University

 David G. Blumenkrantz

-Center for the Advancement of Youth, Family, and Community Services, Inc. http://ncsu.edu/ffci/publications/2007/v12-n2-2007-summer-fall/scheer.php
+Center for the Advancement of Youth, Family, and Community Services, Inc.

 bottom of page